Investments and operating costs

 Print illustration Download data Exploration costs and number of exploration wells Download PDF Download as image (PNG)

-Major investments have been made in field development, infrastructure and onshore facilities in Norway, and the development plans submitted to the authorities in 2022 will contribute to a continued high level of activity in the coming years.
+Major investments have been made in field development, infrastructure and onshore facilities in Norway, and the development plans submitted to the authorities in 2022 will contribute to a continued high level of activity.
 At the same time, substantial investments are being made in producing fields to improve recovery and extend the lifetime of the fields.
 This requires new wells, modification of existing facilities and new infrastructure.
-In 2022, investments, excluding exploration, were around NOK 149 billion.
-Total investments are expected to increase to approximately NOK 170 billion in 2024-2025.
+Total investments, excluding exploration, were NOK 225 billion in 2024 and are estimated to be NOK 232 billion in 2025.
+Total investments are expected to decrease to NOK 197 billion in 2026.

 Investments distributed on field status